 The Yangtze River rises in the Tibet Plateau and flows east across the entire width of China until it empties into the East China Sea near Shanghai.
-At 3,915 miles, it's Asia's largest river and the third-longest river in the world, after the Nile and Amazon.
+At 3,915 miles, it's Asia's largest river (much longer than the region's other oft-cruised waterways, the Mekong River and Irrawaddy River) and the third-longest river in the world, after the Nile and Amazon.
 Historically, it has marked the division between north and south China.

 A cruise along this mighty river in a country that was closed to the outside world for centuries is a real voyage of discovery.
-It was only in the late 1970's that China began to develop its tourist industry, and to many outsiders, it's still a land shrouded in mystery, making it an exciting and fascinating destination for even the most seasoned travelers.
+China began to develop its tourism industry in the late 1970s, and to many outsiders it's still a land shrouded in mystery, making it an exciting and fascinating destination for even the most seasoned travelers.

-Most cruise itineraries include a land-based stay, typically in Beijing and Shanghai, providing a total contrast between vibrant modern cities and secluded rural areas that you can only reach on a ship.
-One day you'll be watching a dizzying acrobatic performance in a modern theatre, shopping in designer malls and visiting major museums, and the next, you'll be passing towns and villages dotted with temples and pagodas and haggling in small markets for silk clothes, embroidery and intricate wooden carvings.
+Most "cruisetour" itineraries also include a land-based stay, typically in Beijing, Xian and Shanghai, which provides a total contrast between vibrant modern cities and secluded rural areas.
+One day you'll be watching a dizzying acrobatic performance in a modern theater, shopping in designer malls and visiting major museums; the next, you'll be passing towns and villages dotted with temples and pagodas, and haggling in small markets for silks, embroidery and intricate wooden carvings.

-The most dramatic part of the river is the 150-mile Three Gorges region, boasting spectacular landscapes with misty mountains, sheer gorges, lush green bamboo groves and serene riverbanks.
-A tour of the Three Gorges Dam -- 610 feet high and running 1.3 miles from bank to bank -- gives you the opportunity to marvel at the immensity of the world's largest engineering project, where your ship will take four hours to pass through the five locks.
+The most dramatic part of the river is the 120-plus-mile Three Gorges region, boasting spectacular landscapes with misty mountains, sheer gorges, lush bamboo groves and serene riverbanks.
+A tour of the Three Gorges Dam -- which is 610 feet high and runs 1.3 miles from bank to bank -- gives you the opportunity to marvel at the immensity of one of the world's largest engineering projects.
+Your ship will take approximately four hours to pass through the five-level lock.

-The sheer size of the Yangtze means it doesn't have any of the restrictions posed by European rivers, such as low bridges or changing water levels that can affect itineraries.
-This means ships are larger than European river vessels and have extra amenities, including balconies on all cabins, shops, spas, gyms and Internet cafes.
+The sheer size of the Yangtze River means it doesn't have many of the same restrictions found on European rivers, such as low bridges or significant changes in water levels that can affect itineraries.
+This means ships are generally larger than European river vessels and can accommodate extra amenities, such as stateroom balconies, shops, spas, gyms and/or Internet cafes.

-En route, you'll discover an array of totally unique experiences, from sampling Peking duck made the traditional way -- where each bird is carved into 120 precise pieces -- to tours around jade and silk carpet factories, where you'll see craftsmen and women at work.
+During the course of your cruisetour on land and by boat, you'll discover an array of totally unique experiences, from sampling Peking duck made the traditional way (each bird is carved into 120 precise pieces) to tours around jade and silk carpet factories, where you'll see craftsmen and women at work.
 During a night at the Chinese opera, exquisitely costumed performers "sing" (to the uninitiated it's not exactly tuneful), act and perform acrobatics.
 Even if some of these things are not to your personal taste, the country's diverse historic, cultural and culinary treasures will leave memories that last a lifetime.